Indoor Air Quality Certifications Offered by SCS

 Annual product testing is required, as well as verification of continued compliance of a manufacturer's quality management system with SCS Indoor Air Quality Product Performance Standard for Building Interiors, EC10.3-2014.

-In addition to certification under the SCS Indoor Air Quality program, SCS provides Responsible Source, certification for carpet (NSF 140) and furniture (BIFMA level®).
+In addition to certification under the SCS Indoor Air Quality program, SCS provides many complementary services including, Responsible Source, certification for carpet (NSF 140) and furniture (BIFMA level®), verified Environmental Product Declarations (EPDs), and carbon footprint services.
 SCS is also an accredited certifier under the Forest Stewardship Council (FSC) for forest products derived from responsibly harvested forests.

 Apply for Certification